tutorcruncher/tc-api-docs/pages/appointments/list-all-appointments.md

 ### List all Appointments

-Returns a list of your appointments.
-The appointments are sorted by `id`, with the largest id first.
+Returns a list of your Appointments.
+The Appointments are sorted by `id`, with the largest id first.